ABOUT KAREN MARSHALL

 New York photographer Karen Marshall documents social issues.
 By focusing on the psychological lives of her subjects, she has worked on a series of visual stories that contemplate familial relationships and convey ideas about people and place within the cultural landscape.

-Her seminal study, Between Girls, articulates the coming of age of a group of urban middle class teenagers, following them from high school into adulthood 30 years later.
-Her interest in establishing new frameworks for the documentary genre has led Marshall to create an exhibition based on this project that uses traditional black and white photographs, book making, video and audio in conjunction with community programing.
+Her seminal project, Between Girls, articulates the coming of age of a group of urban middle class teenagers, following them from high school into adulthood 30 years later.

 In her documentary journey Marshall also has witnessed the struggling identity of a group of Navajo Indians and the demise of their earth-based culture in Caretakers of the Earth: Navajo Resistance and Relocation.
 She often directs her camera at family life, including her Pennsylvania Dutch in-laws’ clan in a series titled Pennsylvania In-Laws.
 In Still, Standing, a series begun in 2013, she explores the Polish landscape that her grandparents left behind when they emigrated to the United States in the early 1920's.